SOUTH WEST ENGLAND FIELD TARGET ASSOCIATION

 SWEFTA operates three classes in HFT, the PCP class, the PISTON and the OPEN class.

-2a) PCP CLASS.
-The PCP class is divided into two grades, A and B. Existing shooters are placed in a grade at the start of the season by the scores and grading secretary.
+The PCP class is divided into to three grades, AA, A and B. Existing shooters are placed in a grade at the start of the season by the scores and grading secretary.
 Grading rules are detailed in a separate grading document.
 Shooters may elect to shoot in a higher grade.

 If the person moves from B grade to A grade at this time, their scores to date will move with them.